 If you like the Intex brand but are after the most durable inflatable kayak, which is long lasting, then the Intex Excursion PRO range of inflatable kayaks are worth considering.
 Made from super tough 3 ply PVC with a polyester core, these double layer kayaks are perfect for serious kayakers.

-Just like the Intex Challenger – the Excursion PRO comes with the option of a one person inflatable kayak or double kayak.
-They are heavier than the Challenger – thanks to being made with more durable PVC, plus the single kayak also has a weight maximum of 120kg – which is 20kg more than the Challenger.
+Like the Intex Challenger – the Excursion PRO comes with the option of a one person inflatable kayak or double kayak.
+However, they are heavier than the Challenger – thanks to being made with more durable PVC, plus the single kayak also has a weight maximum of 120kg – which is 20kg more than the Challenger.
 The tandem is the same at 180kg.

 It has a three chamber construction which is easy to inflate with the included pump and has a pressure gauge, so you’ll know the precise PSI.
 Other great features of these kayaks include a directional and shallow water directional skeg, integrated drain plug, storage space in the bow and stainless steel d-rings to attach gear, aluminium paddles and it can also be easily packed away in the included carry bag.